Introducing Secret Server 8.5 Pt. 5: PowerShell 3

 Secret Server has an increasing list of built-in password changers for a wide variety of platforms, including Active Directory, Windows/Unix/Mac, networking devices, databases, and any platform that can connect with an SSH/TELNET connection.
 Also, Secret Server can update many service/application account dependencies out-of-the-box.

 However, there can be unique password changing dependencies, such as when actions have to be daisy-chained after a password change, like restarting a specific device or application.
 For those situations, PowerShell provides additional flexibility to save time and maintain security.

 With the 8.5 release of Secret Server, and the upgrade to .NET 4.5, Secret Server now makes use of the full PowerShell 3 capabilities.
 The main benefit of this upgrade is eliminating PowerShell’s “Double-Hop” issue, where PowerShell did not allow users to log into one platform (in this case Secret Server) and then jump to another server with those credentials.
 Now, PowerShell scripts can authenticate Active Directory credentials over multiple connections.
 This allows you to run PowerShell with an Active Directory Secret to perform multiple tasks across the network.
 This will be useful for organizations that need to update custom dependencies after a password change, such as SharePoint and IIS metadata.
 Get full instruction on avoiding PowerShell Double-Hop here.

 Want to learn more about using PowerShell with Secret Server?
 Check out instruction for using PowerShell with Secret Server.

 We hope you’ve enjoyed the latest enhancements to Secret Server with our latest release.
 Of all the 8.5 features, which is your favorite?
 Let us know in the comment section below.
-If there is still a Secret Server feature you still wish to see, be sure to cast your vote here.

 Latest posts by Thycotic Team (see all)